PraFFL: A Preference-Aware Scheme in Fair Federated Learning

-Note that the preference information of all clients in Eq. (\ref{bi}) is still globally communicated (because the input of the communicated model contains the preference vectors).
-To further solve the difficulty (III), we introduce a hypernetwork to prevent leakage of the client's preference information.
+To further solve difficulty (III), we introduce a \textit{hypernetwork} to prevent the leakage of the client's preference information.
 Hypernetwork is deployed on every client.
-Let ${\bm{\beta}_{k}}: \mathbb{R}^{m} \rightarrow \mathbb{R}^{|\phi_{k}|}$ be a hypernetwork, which aims to learn a mapping from the preference vector to the parameters of the personalized model.
-Given a preference vector $\bm{\lambda}$, the personalized model ${{\phi}_k}$ of client $k$ is as follows:
+Let ${\bm{\beta}_{k}}: \mathbb{R}^{m} \rightarrow \mathbb{R}^{|\boldsymbol{\phi}_{k}|}$ be a hypernetwork, which aims to learn a mapping from the preference vector to the parameters of the personalized model.
+Given a preference vector $\bm{\lambda}$, the personalized model ${{\boldsymbol{\phi}}_k}$ of client $k$ is determined as follows:

-Based on Eq. (\ref{hyper}), each client's preferences are learned through hypernetowrk rather than using the concatenated operation ($\oplus$).
-Each client $k$ can directly obtain its personalized model by specifying vector $\bm{\lambda}$ (Eq. (\ref{hyper})).
-As shown in Figure \ref{fig:client}, if the hypernetwork can be well-trained, then it can assign its output (personalized model's parameters) that satisfy the corresponding preference to the personalized model ${\phi_{k}}$ in the inference phase.
-Due to the client's preferences being learned in the hypernetwork, each client's preference information is isolated from other clients.
-Therefore, hypernetwork can learn each client's preferences while protecting the client's preference information (addressing difficulty (III)).
+\rev{Based on Eq. (\ref{hyper}), client's preference $\bm{\lambda}$ are represented as the personalized model via a hypernetwork rather than as part of the joint features (as mentioned in Eq. (\ref{basic})).} Each client $k$ can directly obtain its personalized model by specifying vector $\bm{\lambda}$ in Eq. (\ref{hyper}). \rev{As shown in Fig. \ref{fig:client}, if the hypernetwork can be well-trained, then it can generate the personalized model that satisfies the corresponding preference in the inference phase.} The model of client $k$ is further expressed as $\bm{\theta}_k(\bm{\lambda})=(\boldsymbol{\psi},\bm{\beta}_k(\bm{\lambda}))$.
+The optimization problem of our system is transformed into the following